slabsxyz/docs/docs/concepts/glossary.md

 ### Session Key
 A **session key** in Web3 is a temporary, limited-permission credential that allows users or AI agents to perform specific transactions or actions on behalf of a primary account without requiring repeated wallet authentications.
 It consists of a signing key and a configuration that defines its permissions, such as asset usage, transaction limits, and expiration, enabling seamless interaction with decentralized applications while maintaining security.

+### Force Inclusion
+**Force inclusion** is a mechanism in blockchain systems that allows users to bypass a malfunctioning or unresponsive Sequencer and ensure their transaction is included in the blockchain.
+After a predefined delay, any user can move their pending transaction from a secondary queue (like the delayed inbox) to the primary state-processing queue (the core inbox), ensuring censorship resistance and trustless inclusion even when the Sequencer fails to perform its duties.

 <!-- **Key Management Abstraction (KMA)** removes the <u>complexities</u> for users to <u>manage</u> (store, backup/retrieve, rotate, import/export, etc.) private keys in a <u>secure</u> way.
 The kind of complexities and what security exactly means is discussed as follows: